ruturajreddy/LABAlgorithm/README.md

 ----
 ## Future Work
-- enhancements can be done for better and faster computation to solve complex and higher dimension problems easily,
+**- enhancements can be done for better and faster computation to solve complex and higher dimension problems easily,
   - by introducing a method of triggering the algorithm when stuck at local minima to solve a wider range of higher-dimension complex real-life problems
-- can be modified to solve multi-objective problems making the competitive groups to handle different objectives
+- can be modified to solve multi-objective problems making the competitive groups to handle different objectives**